Skip to Main Content Skip to Footer

 Vacationing with Your Dog

-Mount Desert Island Is probably one of the best places in the world to vacation with your dog.
+Mount Desert Island Is probably one of the most dog friendly places in the world.

 In Acadia National Park alone There are 100 miles (161 km) of hiking trails and 45 miles (72 km) of carriage roads in the park where dogs are permitted.
 Pets are welcomed at the Blackwoods and Seawall Campgrounds and on Isle au Haut, pets are permitted for day hiking.
 Jordon Pond House is the perfect place to go after a hike, where dogs are given bowls of water and an occasional complementary popover.